JoseFilipeFerreira/parallel-stencil-asp/README.md

 Performance analyzis, Optimization and Paralelization of Stencil2D and All-Pairs Shortest Path using OpenMP (Parallel Algorithms assignment @ UMinho)

-Al the performance analysis where performed on the [SeARCH cluster @ UMinho](https://www4.di.uminho.pt/search/pt/)
+All the performance analysis where performed on the [SeARCH cluster @ UMinho](https://www4.di.uminho.pt/search/pt/)

 ## Authors